Battery comparison test. Comparative test of imported and domestic batteries

 Declared current -

-Measured/declared weight with electrolyte 15.04 kg/-
+Measured/declared mass with electrolyte 15.04 kg/-

 Dimensions 230×173×223 mm

-gas outlet through traffic jams
+Gas outlet through traffic jams

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Eye of charge in the second bank
+Charge eye in the second bank

-Estimated price 4800 rub.
+Approximate price 4800 rub.

 Declared capacity 70 Ah